Rumors That Carlee Russell Faked Her Kidnapping Run Rampant on Social Media — Read for the Facts

 Article continues below advertisement

-Adding to the list of unbelievable stories is that of Carlee Russell — the 25-year-old woman from Hoover, Ala. who went missing in July of 2023.
-Following a three-day nationwide manhunt, Carlee returned home on foot leaving us with plenty of questions that need answers.
+In July 2023, Carlee Russell — a 25-year-old nursing student from Hoover, Ala. — went missing.
+Following a three-day nationwide manhunt, Carlee returned home on foot, leaving everyone with plenty of questions.

 Article continues below advertisement

-There are a lot of twists and turns in Carlee’s case, which has been a rollercoaster for everyone involved.
-When Carlee first returned home, the general public was desperate for details on her abduction, however, Carlee’s family shared that she wasn’t ready to talk.
+There were a lot of twists and turns in Carlee’s case, which was been a roller coaster for everyone involved.
+When Carlee first returned home, the general public was desperate for details on her abduction, but Carlee’s family shared that she wasn’t ready to talk.
 The Hoover PD police, however, had a press conference that detailed the facts of the case.

 Article continues below advertisement

 Carlee told cops that she was abducted by a man with orange hair while she was parked on the shoulder of an Alabama highway.
-Now, we know there’s more to the story.
+She said she had stopped because she'd seen a toddler walking alone by the road.

 Article continues below advertisement

-According to authorities, there is no evidence of the toddler or Carlee’s allegedly kidnapping.
-In fact, according to rumors, Carlee staged the hoax to get attention — specifically from her boyfriend.
+But according to authorities, there was no evidence of the toddler or Carlee’s allegedly kidnapping.
+In fact, rumors began circulating that Carlee staged the hoax to get attention — specifically from her boyfriend.
 And boy, did she get it …

 Article continues below advertisement